Nemat-Allah-Aloush/Multivariate_Data_Analysis/README.md

 # The tasks performed in the file: lab_01
 ## 'Analysis of univariate random variables'
-1.Plotting a non-parametric estimation of PDF.
+1. Plotting a non-parametric estimation of PDF.
-2.Order statistics estimation and its representation as “box with whiskers” plot.
+2. Order statistics estimation and its representation as “box with whiskers” plot.
-3.Selection of theoretical distributions that best reflect empirical data.
+3. Selection of theoretical distributions that best reflect empirical data.
-4.Estimation of random variable distribution parameters using maximum likelihood technique and LS methods.
+4. Estimation of random variable distribution parameters using maximum likelihood technique and LS methods.
 5. Validation of empirical and theoretical distributions using quantile biplots.
 6. Statistical tests.
 The link for the source file: https://github.com/neematAllosh/MultiderivativeDataAnalysis/blob/master/lab_01.ipynb

 # The tasks performed in the file: lab_02
 ## 'Analysis of multivariate random variables'
-1.Non-parametric estimation of PDF in form of a histogram and kernel density function.
+1. Non-parametric estimation of PDF in form of a histogram and kernel density function.
-2.Estimation of multivariate mathematical expectation and variance.
+2. Estimation of multivariate mathematical expectation and variance.
-3.Non-parametric estimation of conditional distributions, mathematical expectations and variances.
+3. Non-parametric estimation of conditional distributions, mathematical expectations and variances.
-4.Estimation of pair correlation coefficients, confidence intervals for them and significance levels .
+4. Estimation of pair correlation coefficients, confidence intervals for them and significance levels .
 5. Task formulation for regression, multivariate correlation.
 6. Regression model,multicollinearity and regularization.
 7. Quality analysis